 Shellfish are an important food and trade item for coastal First Nations and are used fresh or preserved by drying.
-A pilot razor clam canning operation was undertaken at Tow Hill near Masset in 1923 and resulted in a commercial razor clam fishery and canning operation in 1924.
-In that year, 5000 cases (22,539 kg of whole clams) were processed.
+A pilot Razor Clam canning operation was undertaken at Tow Hill near Masset in 1923 and resulted in a commercial Razor Clam fishery and canning operation in 1924.
+In that year, 5,000 cases (22,539 kg of whole clams) were processed.
 Production increased rapidly to a high of 730 t (1.6 million lb) in 1925 and then dropped sharply.
 Highs of 390 t and 430 t (0.87 and 0.95 million lb) were landed in 1930 and 1938 respectively.
 Although landings have been made in most months of the year, the major part of the catch is taken from March to June when daylight low tides occur (<1.2 m or approximately 4 feet above datum).

-Historically, the razor clam fishery was controlled through clam leases held by the cannery.
+Historically, the Razor Clam fishery was controlled through clam leases held by the cannery.
 In 1968, these leases lapsed and the beaches were opened to other harvesters.
-The only regulation governing the collection of razor clams in the commercial fishery was a minimum shell length of 3.5 inches (88.9 mm) that continues to this day, with a minor change to 90 mm.
+The only regulation governing the collection of Razor Clams in the commercial fishery was a minimum shell length of 3.5 inches (88.9 mm) that continues to this day, with a minor change to 90 mm.

-The razor clam fishery is currently managed jointly between the Council of the Haida Nation (CHN) and Fisheries and Oceans Canada (DFO) through a Razor Clam Subagreement first signed on August 14, 1994 and renewed as part of a Comprehensive Fisheries Agreement.
-In 2014, the CHN will continue to designate Haida participants in the commercial fishery under a Communal Licence issued to the CHN.
+The Razor Clam fishery is currently managed jointly between the Council of the Haida Nation (CHN) and Fisheries and Oceans Canada (DFO) through a Razor Clam Sub-Agreement first signed on August 14, 1994 and renewed as part of a Comprehensive Fisheries Agreement.
+In 2018, the CHN will continue to designate Haida participants in the commercial fishery under a Communal Licence issued to the CHN.
 Fisheries and Oceans Canada will continue to licence individual commercial harvesters (licensees).
 The number of commercial licenses issued by Fisheries and Oceans Canada was limited in 1995.

-Most commercially harvested razor clams are used as bait in the crab fishery.
-In recent years, there has been a growing demand for razor clams as a food product.
-This demand along with high clam abundances resulted in record catches in 2000 (since 1941) and 2008 that coincided with peaks in razor clam biomass.
+Most commercially harvested Razor Clams are used as bait in the crab fishery.
+In the early 2000's, there was a growing demand for Razor Clams as a food product.
+This demand along with high clam abundances resulted in record catches in 2000 (since 1941) and in 2008 that coincided with peaks in Razor Clam biomass.
 After 2000 recruitment returned to normal levels for several years and catch ceilings were adjusted to reflect the available stock.